bbqxaxiu/coms1004/recitations/programming_project_5.md

 }
 ```

-If we run this code, we get the following error:
+If we run this code, it compiles but during runtime we get the following error:
 ```
 dyn-160-39-9-141:Desktop nhudoan$ java Example Exception in thread "main" java.lang.ArithmeticException: / by zero